-Guidance and manufacturer's declaration - electromagnetic emissions The Model 240 Audiometer is intended for use in the electromagnetic environment specified below.
-The customer or user of Model 240 Audiometer should assure that it is used in such an environment.
+Guidance and manufacturer's declaration - electromagnetic emissions of Woder 240 Addiometer Should assure that it is used in such an environment.
 Emissions test Compliance Electromagnetic environment - guidance RF emissions CISPR 11 Group 1 The Model 240 Audiometer uses RF energy only for its internal function.
 Therefore, its RF emissions are very low and are not likely to cause interference in nearby electronic equipment.
-RF emissions CISPR 11 Class B The Model 240 Audiometer is suitable for use in all establishments, including domestic establishments and those directly connected to the public low- Harmonic emissions IEC 61000-3-2 Class A voltage power supply network that supplies buildings used for domestic purposes.
-Voltage fluctuations/flicker emissions Complies IEC 61000-3-3
+RF emissions CISPR 11 Class B The Model 240 Audiometer is suitable for use in all establishments, including domestic establishments and those directly connected to the public low-voltage power supply network that supplies buildings used for Harmonic emissions Class A domestic purposes.
+IEC 61000-3-2 Voltage fluctuations/flicker emissions Complies IEC 61000-3-3